wendyverdonk93/docs/content/payment-methods/banks/ing-home-pay/activate-ing-home-pay.md

 ING Home'Pay can be activated in your [MultiSafepay Control](https://merchant.multisafepay.com) under _settings > payment methods_.
 Enable ING Home'Pay as payment method in your ecommerce platform to finalize the activation.

-If ING Home'Pay is not visible as a payment method in your MultiSafepay Control, you can email our Integration Team at <integration@multisafepay.com> to assist you further.
+If ING Home'Pay is not visible as a payment method in your MultiSafepay Control, email the Integration Team at <integration@multisafepay.com>

 _Note: Before a payment method is activated, check whether the payment method is supported by your ecommerce platform and your MultiSafepay Control_.